 - Not asking questions for fear of an unwanted answer.

 - Not dreaming into the future; becoming content with status quo.

-- Preferring not to know there was a problem than that there is one.
+- Preferring not to know there was a problem than there is one.

-- Ignoring all criticism; dismissing it as negativity.
+- Ignoring all criticism or dismissing all of it as negativity.

 - Not learning anything new, relying on same old ways to consistently work.

 - Making every decision without input from others.

 - Assuming everyone supports and loves your leadership.

 Those are just some of the ways a leader remains unaware.
 There are possibly many others.